yourAshkan/LibraryManagementSystem/README.md

 Features:

-•Add, list, update, and delete books
+1-Add, list, update, and delete books

-•Register and view members
+2-Register and view members

-•Borrow and return books with availability tracking
+3-Borrow and return books with availability tracking

-•View all or active borrow records
+4-View all or active borrow records

-•Relational data modeled with EF Core and SQL Server
+5-Relational data modeled with EF Core and SQL Server

-•Implements Repository Pattern and basic SOLID
+6-Implements Repository Pattern and basic SOLID